How to Talk to Doctors Without Being Dismissed

 • "Is this related to the thresholds you mentioned earlier?"

-Shared language reduces misunderstanding.
+Shared language can reduce misunderstanding.

 13. Try telemedicine or written communication